xan105/web-component-markdown/README.md

     The sanitizer defines what elements of the input will be allowed or removed.

-    By default the sanitizer is set to the default configuration of the spec, extended to allow media embedding and syntax highlighting among other things.
+    By default the sanitizer is set to the default configuration of the spec, extended to allow media embedding and code syntax highlighting among other things.

     You may find yourself in a situation where you'd like to modify or add some elements / attributes.